qgis/QGIS-Documentation/docs/training_manual/vector_classification/classification.rst

 Now we will use ratio classification to classify the records by area.

 We are going to reclassify the layer, so existing classes will be lost if not saved.
+To store the current classification:

 #.
-Save your landuse symbology (if you want to keep it) by clicking on
+Open the layer's properties dialog
-   the :guilabel:`Save Style ...` button in the :guilabel:`Style`
+#.
+Click the :guilabel:`Save Style ...` button in the :guilabel:`Style`
    drop-down menu.
 #.
+Select :guilabel:`Rename Current...`, enter ``land usage`` and press
+   :guilabel:`OK`.

+   The categories and their symbols are now saved in the layer's properties.
+#.
+Click now on the :guilabel:`Add...` entry of the :guilabel:`Style`
+   drop-down menu and create a new style named ``ratio``.
+   This will store the new classification.
+#.
 Close the :guilabel:`Layer Properties` dialog
-#.
-Open the Attributes Table for the ``landuse`` layer.

 We want to classify the landuse areas by size, but there is a
 problem: they don't have a size field, so we'll have to make one.

 #.
-Enter edit mode by clicking the |toggleEditing| button
+Open the Attributes Table for the ``landuse`` layer.
 #.
-Add a new column with the |newAttribute| button
+Enter edit mode by clicking the |toggleEditing|  :sup:`Toggle editing`
+   button
 #.
-Set up the dialog that appears like this:
+Add a new column of decimal type, called ``AREA``, using the
+   |newAttribute| :sup:`New field` button:

    .. figure:: img/add_area_column.png
       :align: center